 1. Computer Application Notebook - 4-H exhibitor should use computer application to create a graphic notebook utilizing computer technology.
-The exhibit consists of a 8.5"x11" notebook and should include tow parts:

-- 1. A detailed report describing: - a.
-The task to be completed - b.
-The computer application software required to complete the task - c.
-Specific features of the computer application software necessary for completing the task - Print out your project.
-Project may be in color or black & white.
-4-H member may create any of the following: - a. greeting card (5 different cards such as birthday, wedding, anniversary, sympathy, get well or other) - b.
-Business card (3 cards for 3 different individuals or businesses) - Menu (minimum of two pages including short descriptions of foods and pricing) book layout (I book) - d. promotional flyer (3 flyers promoting 3 different events) - e. newspaper (minimum of 2 pages) - f. other (precision family or family business logo, etc.)
+4-H'er may create any of the following: greeting card (5 different cards such as a birthday, wedding, anniversary, sympathy get well or other); a business card (3 cards for 3 different individuals and businesses); menu (minimum of 2 pages including short description of foods and pricing); book layout (I-book); promotional flyer (3 flyers promoting 3 different events); newsletter (minimum 2 pages); or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5x11 inches) which should include a (1) a detailed report describing: (a) the task to be completed, (b) the computer application software required to complete the task, (c) specific features of the computer application software necessary for completing the task (2) print out of your project.
+Project may be in color or black and white.

 2. Produce a Computer Slideshow Presentation using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
 A notebook with a printout of all the slides should be submitted.
 Slideshow should include a minimum of 10 slides and not more than 25.
 Incorporate appropriate slide layouts, graphics, animations, and audio (music or voice and transition sounds do not count).
 Each slide should include notes for a presentation.
 All slideshows must be uploaded.
-State Fair gualified entries should be submitted to https://go.unl.edu/2025nesfest by August 15, 2025 or entries can be uploaded to a cloud sharing service and exhibitors MUST provide a hard copy QR code for viewing.
+State Fair qualified entries should be submitted to https://go.unl.edu/2024nesfest by August 10, 2024 or entries can be uploaded to a cloud sharing service and exhibitors MUST provide a hard copy QR code for viewing.
 Exhibitors should test their codes or links on several devices to check for appropriate permissions.